 Until then, here’s a look back at what I consider the legend’s 15 best performances:

 15. Mean Streets (1973)

 Mean Streets marks the first of seven incredible movie collaborations between Robert De Niro and director Martin Scorsese.
-The film opens with famous Scorsese voiceover ‘You don’t make up for your sins in Church…’ which brilliantly sets up protagonist Charlie’s inner life.
-Charlie (Harvey Keitel) is a small time mobster, collecting protection money in New York’s Little Italy.
+The film opens with famous Scorsese voiceover, ‘You don’t make up for your sins in Church…’ which brilliantly sets up protagonist Charlie’s inner life.
+Charlie (Harvey Keitel) is a small-time mobster, collecting protection money in New York’s Little Italy.
 Robert De Niro plays one of Charlie’s men named Johnny Boy, a volatile young guy.
 De Niro and Keitel’s performances are masterclass in opposite character types.
-Case in point: the scene when Keitel takes aside frivolous De Niro to have a talk on the responsibilities he needs to face.
+Case in point: the scene when Keitel takes aside frivolous De Niro to talk about the responsibilities he needs to face.

 14. Cape Fear (1991)

 In Scorsese’s gritty remake of the 1962 thriller, Robert De Niro plays his darkest role Max Cady, a convicted rapist on a vengeful path.
-Staying true to his method acting approach, De Niro hit the gym six months before the shooting.
-He trained 2 or 3 hours a day to get the toughened body of an inmate.
+Staying true to his method acting approach, De Niro hit the gym for six months before the shoot.
+He trained 2-3 hours a day to get the toughened body of an inmate.
 And he doesn’t flex his muscles just for the sake of it.
 De Niro uses the daunting physicality to bring out a terrifying performance.
 Even when playing a bad guy, there would be something benign or appealing about the actor’s malevolence.
 But, here he totally makes us hate his character.
-The ‘face-biting’ sequence with Illeana Douglas still remains as a shocker (it took two days to finish the scene).
+The ‘face-biting’ sequence with Illeana Douglas still remains a shocker (it took 2 days to finish the scene).